idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 # UniFramework

-**A framework that allows for client side prediction and server authoritive validation at the same time!
-Pick whichever fits best for the task!**
+**A server-authoritative skill dispatch framework for Roblox with optional client-side prediction and automatic correction rollback.**

 ---